 Okinawa's intense rainfall, steep slopes, and thin soils make soil erosion a constant challenge.
 Ongoing military training activities have the potential to reduce the natural vegetation and increase erosion: helicopter landing zones and heavily traveled trails have the potential to increase erosion; live-fire munitions damage the soil and vegetation upon impact.
-For Okinawa where the environmental relation between terrestrial and coastal zones is close, prevention of red soil erosion is not only vital for maintaining the training areas, but is also important for conserving the delicate coral reef ecosystems that foster some of the highest biodiversity on the planet.
+For Okinawa, where terrestrial and coastal zones are in close proximity, prevention of red soil erosion is not only vital for maintaining the training areas, but important for conserving the delicate biodiversity of our coral reef ecosystems.

 Okinawa's sub-tropical climate provides the island with a rainy season that runs from late April through June, and a typhoon season that spans May through November.
 With extensive rainfall and typhoons, the frequent occurrence of natural landslides leads to soil run-off into the adjacent coastal zone.
 To stabilize the slid slope and prevent erosion, MCB Butler's Natural Resources Program employs the cost effective and environmentally conscious technique of soil nailing with vegetation matting, an alternative to hard-armor erosion control techniques.
-This technique was applied to projects in the JWTC in the northern part of the Island in FY15 and FY16.
+This technique was applied to projects in the JWTC in the northern part of the Island in FY16 and FY17.
 Vegetation matting was selected to protect the delicate environment of the JWTC, which provides habitat for many endangered and protected species.
 This work contributed to maintaining the vitality of these locations in support of the Marine Corps training needs and preserving delicate fauna and flora in Okinawa.